-To rent cars in Costa Rica the big chain car rental companies flash low prices and mumble through boiler-plate answers.
+To rent cars in Costa Rica the big chain companies flash low prices and mumble through boiler-plate answers.

-Then, upon returning your car your bill could be higher than you expected!
+Then, upon returning your car your bill is often higher than you expected!
 You ask for an explanation and can only nod your head in polite agreement as your mind blacks-out during the explanation.
 The employees behind the counter speak some English, but you notice if you ask them a question using words not on the contract, they give you a puzzled look!

 Hint: Add between 130 to 170% to your Time and Mileage quotes and read their local websites for info on renting cars Costa Rica insurance local policies.

 To avoid overpaying while renting cars in Costa Rica you’ll need information and focus.
 The problems are centered around car insurance.

 Types of Costa Rica car rental insurance policies

 The concepts are only a little different from those in the USA and Canada, but somehow they’ve gotten over complicated in the minds of our visitors.

 - CDW – collision and loss damage insurance – Can it be waived?